Parking enforcement officer: Private

 The British Parking Association (BPA) act as the industry body for parking operators.
 Landowners and agents who pursue private parking charges through the courts do so on the basis of trespass the BPA issue guidance to facilitate this through the use of onsite signage.
+Digital permit systems and mobile license plate recognition (LPR) technology can be used to monitor parking spaces and record violations, providing a more systematic approach to private parking management.

 The BPA's Approved Operator Scheme Code of Practice (a guide for its members who operate enforcement in private car parks), section 27.1, says that:

 "A driver who uses your private car park with your permission does so under a licence or contract with you.
 If they park without your permission this will usually be an act of trespass.
 In all cases, the driver’s use of your land will be governed by your terms and conditions, which the driver should be made aware of from the start.
 You must use signs to make it easy for them to find out what your terms and conditions are."